 Regardless of an employee’s intention, the fact of the matter is that all it takes is one data leak, and an organization could be on the hook for millions of dollars in lost revenue, fines for non-compliance, a loss of intellectual property and damage to the brand.
 The scary truth is that today, it’s not one employee – it’s numerous employees both directly and indirectly impacted by workforce changes that introduce greater data risk.
 The first step for any organization trying to manage the inevitable data risks that comes with workforce change is ensuring they have visibility.
 Visibility to data risk across users, devices and clouds is critical to quickly detect data risk, and investigate and respond to it as fast as possible.
 If workforce change and data risks go hand in hand, then insider risk detection and response for workforce changes is hand in glove.

-Concerned about the data risks of remote workforce changes at your organization?
-Check out our guide to securing organizational changes in this new remote work reality.
+Concerned about the data risks of workplace volatility at your organization?
+Check out our checklist to securing organizational changes across departments in this new workplace climate.